SpinningWing Logo

 Momentum Theory for a Hovering Helicopter

-Momentum theory provides a relatively simple estimate of how a helicopter rotor changes/induces airflow.
+Momentum theory provides a relatively simple estimate of helicopter rotor induced flow, AKA downwash.
 We’ll focus here on a helicopter main rotor in hover.
 The rotor is powered and accelerates air that is otherwise at rest relative to the rotor.
 The analysis can be generalized to other flight regimes and even wind turbines that are powered by the air, but we will save that for another day.
 Even in the simplest context, this concept can be difficult to understand at first.

 You may also want to check out our momentum theory calculator.